axllent/mailpit-website/content/docs/development/code-linting.md

 Mailpit is primarily developed in Go for the backend (main application) and utilizes Vue and Sass (Bootstrap) for the frontend web UI.

-To maintain consistency and minimize common errors in the code, it is essential that all Go and Vue/JavaScript code adheres to specific linting standards.
+To maintain consistency and minimize common errors in the code, it is essential that all Go and Vue/JavaScript code adhere to specific linting standards.
 At a minimum, the code must pass the following linting tests:

 -   [gofmt](https://pkg.go.dev/cmd/gofmt) for Go
 -   [ESLint](https://eslint.org/) for Vue/JavaScript